-Your attitude and approach to life is fundamental if you want to make positive changes.
+Your attitude and approach to life are fundamental if you want to make positive changes.
 Proactively, ‘Fake it ‘till you make it’ can be very useful to feel empowered, competent and worthy enough to make those changes.

 Try manifesting your wishes, highlight your personal accomplishments and tell yourself that you can do this - no matter if there will be bumps on the way, because there will be.

 Being proactive with daily affirmations can over time boost your motivation and eventually you will start believing in those words you support yourself with on a daily basis.
 It can keep up your spirit in the midst of your life’s difficulties and for some be the only support you will get in the beginning.
-But as you rise and walk down your new path towards new and more positive choice like-minded people will slowly enter your life and enrich it.
+But as you rise and walk down your new path towards a new and more positive choice like-minded people will slowly enter your life and enrich it.

 Attracting others with your newfound energy and enthusiasm can even inspire others and lead them down a better path.
 Win!
-You will rise from your self pity and move on as if you are on a mission.
+You will rise from your self-pity and move on as if you are on a mission.
 You got this!